Programme 2.2: Plant and animal health

 In December 2014, we hosted a roundtable meeting with representatives from government, animal industries, research institutions and other stakeholders.
 The roundtable agreed to establish a task group to develop a proof-of-concept model for AMR surveillance in food animals.

-Surveillance and reporting of antimicrobial resistance and antibiotic usage in animals and agriculture in Australia is available on the
+The AMR report Surveillance and reporting of antimicrobial resistance and antibiotic usage in animals and agriculture in Australia is available on the department's website.

 The department coordinated Exercise Odysseus, to simulate a national livestock standstill in the event of an outbreak of foot-and-mouth disease (FMD).